-This is the fifth of 12 courses in a National Special Education Advocacy Training NSEAT™ program.
-It may stand-alone or be combined with the full 12-course program as the education prerequisite to the NSEAI Board Certified Education Advocate™ application.
-This course was developed as a collegiate level course and is offered for continuing education credits at this location.
+This is the fifth of 12 classes in a National Special Education Advocacy Training NSEAT™ program.
+It may stand-alone or be combined with the full 12-class program as the education prerequisite to the NSEAI Board Certified Education Advocate™ application.
+This class was developed as a collegiate level course.

-This course is designed to expand parental and professional education advocacy skills with a broad knowledge base related to academic and cognitive evaluations.
-This course provides information to students with disabilities, parents of children with disabilities, educators, lawyers, paralegals, state and federal agencies and related service providers on cognitive and educational evaluations and their use.
+This class is designed to expand parental and professional education advocacy skills with a broad knowledge base related to academic and cognitive evaluations.
+This class provides information to students with disabilities, parents of children with disabilities, educators, lawyers, paralegals, state and federal agencies and related service providers on cognitive and educational evaluations and their use.